MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/new-capabilities.md

 ms.search.form: Source and Destination
 ---

-# Enhanced capabilities in Microsoft Fabric event streams
+# Enhanced capabilities in Microsoft Fabric event streams (preview)

 We're excited to announce a range of new enhancements in Microsoft Fabric event streams that are tailored to improve your development experience in building streaming applications.
 With [Real-Time hub](../../real-time-hub/real-time-hub-overview.md) seamlessly integrated into Fabric event streams, you gain greater flexibility and control over your data in motion.
 Here's a brief overview of the latest features: